French Atomic Energy and Alternative Energies Commission (CEA)

 • Hub4AIM : A European alliance in which CEA is a partner, supporting Medical Device companies to accelerate their development up to CE marking;

-• EBRAINS is a European platform providing tools and services that can be used to address the challenges of brain research and the development of brain-inspired technologies.
+• EBRAINS is a European platform providing tools and services that can be used to meet the challenges of brain research and the development of brain-inspired technologies.
 Its components are designed with, by and for researchers.
 The tools help scientists to collect, analyze, share and integrate brain data, and to perform modeling and simulation of brain function;

 • FENIX a European research infrastructure providing access to computing resources and integrated services around data;